gjr80/weewx-stackedwindrose/README.md

     	$ sudo /etc/init.d/weewx stop
 	    $ sudo /etc/init.d/weewx start

 1. This will result in the windrose image file being generated during each report generation cycle.
+Generation can be confirmed by inspecting the weewx log, there should be a line similar to this amongst the report generation output:

+		Aug  9 00:30:16 jessie2 weewx[1236]: imageStackedWindRose: Generated 1 images for StackedWindRose in 0.01 seconds

 ## Uninstallation Instructions